OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Almost a decade after shuttering elBulli – the defining restaurant of the century – Ferran Adrià is ready to unveil what he’s built in its place: elBulli1846 in Cala Montjoi.
 This no-boundaries “exhibition lab” will be part museum, part think tank and part, well, laboratory.
-Finally opening in February 2020 after years of delay, the space will allow 2,000 guests a day to explore the restaurant that once boasted 2 million booking requests a year.
+Finally opened after years of delay, the space will allow 2,000 guests a day to explore the restaurant that once boasted 2 million booking requests a year.
 This could be the biggest opening of the decade.

 From one long-awaited launch to another, Eataly will soon be making its British debut.
 Opening on the ground and first floors of 135 Bishopsgate, right next to Liverpool Street station, Eataly London will be the world’s largest Italian food hall – 3,900 square metres of cheese, meat and olive oil.
 Expect pasta stations, wood-fired ovens, gelato stalls and a relentless championing of cucina italiana, all day, every day.
 It’ll be as vibrant as the most idyllic mercato your mind can conjure – or, at the very least, somewhere to buy decent parmesan.